Special territories of members of the European Economic Area: Büsingen am Hochrhein

 The German village of Büsingen am Hochrhein is an exclave entirely surrounded by Switzerland and as such is for practical purposes, in a customs union with the latter non-EU country.
 The euro is legal tender, though the Swiss franc is preferred.
 Büsingen is excluded from the EU customs union and the EU VAT area.
 Swiss VAT generally applies.
-Büsingen was also outside of the Schengen area until Switzerland joined on 12 December 2008.

 Campione d'Italia and Livigno

 The Italian exclave village of Campione d'Italia is enclaved by Switzerland's Ticino canton as well as Lake Lugano (or Ceresio), and is a comune in the Province of Como, whilst Livigno, a small and remote mountain resort town, is a comune in the Province of Sondrio.
 Both comuni are part of the Lombardy region.
 Although part of the EU, Livigno is excluded from the customs union and VAT area, with Livigno's tax status dating back to Napoleonic times.
-Campione is excluded from the EU VAT area.
-It was excluded from the EU customs area until the end of 2019.
+Campione is excluded from the EU VAT area, instead while technically not part of the Swiss VAT area, the Swiss VAT rate is applied as a local consumption tax.
+It was excluded from the EU customs area until the end of 2019 and had been de facto part of the Swiss customs area for decades.
 Shops and restaurants in Campione accept payments in both euros and Swiss francs and prices are displayed in both currencies.